lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Overview

 Fragmentation supported in LPWAN is mandatory when the underlying LPWAN technology is not capable of fulfilling the IPv6 MTU requirement.
-Fragmentation is used if, after SCHC header compression, the size of the resulting IPv6 packet is larger than the L2 data unit maximum payload.
-Fragmentation is also used if SCHC header compression has not been able to compress an IPv6 packet that is larger than the L2 data unit maximum payload.
+Fragmentation is used after SCHC header compression when the size of the resulting compressed packet is larger than the L2 data unit maximum payload.
 In LPWAN technologies, the L2 data unit size typically varies from tens to hundreds of bytes.
-If the entire IPv6 datagram fits within a single L2 data unit, the fragmentation mechanism is not used and the packet is sent unfragmented.
-If the datagram does not fit within a single L2 data unit, it SHALL be broken into fragments.
+If the entire datagram fits within a single L2 data unit, the fragmentation mechanism is not used and the packet is sent unfragmented.
+Otherwise, the datagram does not fit a single L2 data unit, it SHALL be broken into fragments.

-Moreover, LPWAN technologies impose some strict limitations on traffic; therefore it is desirable to enable optional fragment retransmission, while a single fragment loss should not lead to retransmitting the full IPv6 datagram.
+Moreover, LPWAN technologies impose some strict limitations on traffic; therefore it is desirable to enable optional fragment retransmission, while a single fragment loss should not lead to retransmitting the full datagram.
 On the other hand, in order to preserve energy, Devices are sleeping most of the time and may receive data during a short period of time after transmission.
-In order to adapt to the capabilities of various LPWAN technologies, this specification allows for a gradation of fragment delivery reliability.
-This document does not make any decision with regard to which fragment delivery reliability option is used over a specific LPWAN technology.
+In order to adapt to the capabilities of various LPWAN technologies, this specification allows a gradation of fragment delivery reliability.
+This document does not make any decision with regard to which fragment delivery reliability option was used over a specific LPWAN technology.

 An important consideration is that LPWAN networks typically follow the star topology, and therefore data unit reordering is not expected in such networks.
 This specification assumes that reordering will not happen between the entity performing fragmentation and the entity performing reassembly.
 This assumption allows to reduce complexity and overhead of the fragmentation mechanism.